If your argument is not supported by science, ...

 - "My first approach [to Randi] was made because I thought the prize might be achieved by the Gauquelin planetary effect, a statistical "paranormal" or "neo-astrological" effect, with which I was very familiar as researcher.
 The problem was that decisions regarding the sample which would amount to 1000 natal charts was dependent on much informed thought, and Randi didn't know how to deal with the conditions.
 So the correspondence came to an end." ~ Suitbert Ertel, Professor Emeritus of Georg-August University of Göttingen [Quote Source]

-- In my experience, most sceptics are male. <85% of the CSICOP/CSI Fellows are male and we have to ask why the few female CSICOP Fellows are not hard-line sceptics.
+- In my experience, most sceptics are male. >85% of the CSICOP/CSI Fellows are male and none of the few female CSICOP Fellows are hard-line sceptics.

 - JREF terms include:

 - JREF can use all data (including photos) freely - so your image and name could be used as part of an ad campaign or publicity material to promote JREF for an unlimited period.

 - Applicant surrenders any and all rights to legal action against Randi or the JREF.

 Why it is no longer acceptable to say astrology is rubbish on a scientific basis.